You know you need to build your email list. You know you need to put it somewhere. But, where?

 Of the the top tools looked at in this post (chosen because they are among the most popular for bloggers), my thought are these:

 - Forget Mailchimp.
 Sure, their free account level is nice, but Mailchimp is not a platform suited to the kind of email marketing I teach.
-I don't recommend it.
-If you're first starting out and just need something, then sure.
-But, plan on switching later.
+I don’t recommend it.
+Period.

 - Aweber is a great tool.
 I used them for YEARS, and I’m happy to see that they’ve adapted to the times and you can, indeed, build the kind of funnels I teach with Aweber.
 I like Aweber.
 I really do.
 But…